 When it comes to investments, there are several routes to go.
 Among them are cryptocurrency, forex, mutual funds, exchange-traded funds, bonds, equities, and real estate.
 Some of these routes are more variable and less profitable.
 You might not be able to influence your return on investment.

 Lior Abramovich, a real estate operator with a decade of expertise in the single-family rental and build-to-rent industries, believes that real estate investment is the most profitable and rewarding alternative.
 There are various advantages.
-Some of these include the ability to control your investment and make improvements that will increase your returns.
-When you invest in real estate, you can willingly make improvements that increase the property’s worth.
-If you opt to sell the property, you will be able to earn more money.
+Some of these include controlling your investment and making improvements that will increase your returns.
+Investing in real estate allows you to make improvements that increase the property’s worth.
+If you opt to sell the property, you can earn more money.
 Furthermore, you can legally raise the rent if you add additional value to the property.
-The passive income you can earn as a rental property owner will increase if you provide services and amenities such as waste management, housecleaning, laundry, grocery shopping, fitness centers, electric vehicle charging stations, community gardens, pet parks, and so on.
+The passive income you can make as a rental property owner will increase if you provide services and amenities such as waste management, housecleaning, laundry, grocery shopping, fitness centers, electric vehicle charging stations, community gardens, pet parks, and so on.

 Here are five ways to get started:

 1. Invest in real estate investment trusts (REITs)

 REITs include trusts or corporations that raise funds from investors to purchase, maintain, and operate high-income properties.
 This route is intended for investors who want to own real estate investments without going through traditional transactions.

 REIT investments appear like company stocks because they can be bought and sold on major exchanges.
 Profits are taxed in regular company stocks and can pay dividends after taxes.
 REITs, on the other hand, do not pay income tax.
 As a result, they distribute 90% of their taxable profit to shareholders as dividends.
 It is also a lucrative route for investors who want to invest in real estate but need more funds to do so.